 As explained in section 2 above, we will use the information you provide on registration to help us to verify your identity so that we know we are providing your credit history to the correct person.
 We do this by checking the information you give us against databases such as the electoral roll and your credit file.
-This is an automated process, and it can result in you being declined access to Noddle if we can’t verify your identity.
+This is an automated process, and it can result in you being declined access to the services available on the website if we can’t verify your identity.

 Thin file upgrade process

-If you sign up to Noddle but do not have enough credit history to enable us to provide you with a credit report, we will continue to periodically check your credit file and, if you do develop enough of a credit history, we will automatically upgrade you to a full Noddle account.
+If you sign up to this website but do not have enough credit history to enable us to provide you with a credit report, we will continue to periodically check your credit file and, if you do develop enough of a credit history, we will automatically upgrade your account.

 Credit scores and ratings

-Your credit score and rating is created from your personal data by Callcredit Limited.
-Please refer to www.callcredit.co.uk/crain to find out more.
+We create your credit score and rating based on information contained in your credit report.
+Please refer to www.transunion.co.uk/crain to find out more.

 Account management, marketing and website personalisation